cp-algorithms/cp-algorithms/src/graph/dijkstra_sparse.md

 As a result of the relaxation, the distance of some vertices will change.
 However the data structure will not resort itself automatically.
-If fact changing distances of vertices in the queue, might destroy the data structure.
+In fact changing distances of vertices in the queue, might destroy the data structure.
 As before, we need to remove the vertex before we relax it, and then insert it again afterwards.

 Since we only can remove from `set`, this optimization is only applicable for the `set` method, and doesn't work with `priority_queue` implementation.